jamesmoon2/ai/AIProfessional/Section4 - Design Decisions.md

 ## Architecture Trade-off Analysis

-You can use AI to thoroughly evaluate tradeoffs between competing architectural approaches.
-Clearly describe your performance, scalability, reliability, and maintainability requirements.
+You can use AI to  evaluate tradeoffs between competing architectural approaches.
+Describe your performance, scalability, reliability, and maintainability requirements in detail.
 Request analyses of monolithic versus microservices architectures specific to your use case.
 Have AI explore serverless versus container-based deployment models considering your operational constraints.
 Generate load estimation scenarios and their implications for different architectural choices.
 Consider requesting architectural decision records (ADRs) documenting the rationale behind key design decisions.

 ## Best Practice Implementation